Yigitali97/Antique-Chatbot/README.md

 - AI SDK by Vercel
 - OpenAI gpt-4o

-## Getting Started
+## Project Setup

+1. Clone the project
-First, clone the project and install the packages `npm install` then creat a `.env.local` file and add `OPENAI_API_KEY` then run the development server `npm run dev`:
+2. Install the packages `npm install`
+3. Creat a `.env.local` file and add `OPENAI_API_KEY`
+4. Run the development server `npm run dev`:

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open the url in the terminal with your browser to see the result.

+## Project Info

+The model configuration and system prompts are in [this file](./src/app/api/chat/route.ts)